 - Does the builder have a written estimate on the required flood insurance to get a mortgage there?

 13).
 How is this lot’s topography, with regard to proper drainage?
-Is there a hill, high ground, or a retaining wall behind it, that could cause water to drain towards the home’s foundation? *Any of these could potentially create a situation that channels water towards the home’s foundation, causing settling, heaving, or wash-out of the home’s backfill dirt.
+Is there a hill, high ground, or a retaining wall behind it, that could cause water to drain towards the home’s foundation? *Any of these could potentially create a situation that channels water towards the home’s foundation, causing settling, heaving, cracking, or wash-out of the home’s backfill dirt.

 14).
 If the lot is on a golf course, where is it in relation to the tee box?
 Homes backing to a golf course can potentially be pelted by golf balls, which damages roofs, siding and windows.
 This is always worst for lots that are approximately 150 yards from the tee box, and located to the right of the fairway, because statistically this is where most golfers tend to “slice”.
 The left side of the course at 150 yards from the tee box is almost as bad, because it will catch the drives that “hook”.
 However, strong golfers can drive up to 300 yards or more, so no course lot along a fairway is completely immune to this.
 Lots just behind the tee box are the safest.

 15).
 If the lot is on a golf course, where is it in relation to any man-made ponds?
 There have been lawsuits against developers of golf-course communities, because the water table in those communities had been raised to a problematic level, by the constant watering of the course.
-There are also similar cases where the water also table rose, because the manmade ponds on the courses were inadequately lined.
+There are also similar cases where the water also table rises, because the man-made ponds on the courses were inadequately lined.
 Both issues can cause water intrusion issues in basements and crawlspaces, in these lots.
 If you must live on a golf course, its best to choose a lot that sits on the highest ground possible.